 If you are someone who wants to conduct research into academic freedom and evaluation of university academic freedom policies, then you must apply for the Academic Freedom Supporting Science and the Public Good Scholarship offered by the University of New England for the academic year 2022-2023.

-This Award worth $30,000 is provided by the Ecological Society Australia (ESA) for three years full-time for a doctoral degree at the University of New England.
+This scholarship award worth $30,000 is provided by the Ecological Society Australia (ESA) for three years full-time for a doctoral degree at the University of New England.
 All Australian national students are eligible to apply.
-The applicants must have first class honours degree in a relevant field, experience in conducting data collection and analysis and an in natural history and conservation to be considered.
+The applicants must have a first-class honours degree in a relevant field, experience in conducting data collection and analysis and an in natural history and conservation to be considered.

 User Review( votes)